dhananjay-takalkar/kafka-event-monitoring/readme.md

 - `pnpm dev` → parallel dev servers/watchers.
 - `pnpm build` → compiles packages using `turbo run build`.

-Turborepo caching emits warnings if no outputs are declared; adjust `turbo.json` when adding new build artifacts.
+Turborepo caching emits warnings if no outputs are declared, adjust `turbo.json` when adding new build artifacts.

 ## Extending the System